rafgraph/rollpkg/README.md

 - The `sideEffects` option in `package.json` is required by Rollpkg.
 - Most packages should set `"sideEffects": false` to fully enable tree shaking.
 A side effect is code that effects the global space when the script is run even if the `import` is never used, for example a polyfill that automatically polyfills a feature when the script is run would set `sideEffects: true`.
 For more info see the [Webpack docs](https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free) (note that Rollpkg doesn't support an array of filenames containing side effects like Webpack).
-- Setting `sideEffects: false` enables the following tree-shaking optimizations:
+- Setting `sideEffects: false` enables the following tree shaking optimizations:
   - `#__PURE__` annotations are injected using [`babel-plugin-annotate-pure-calls`](https://github.com/Andarist/babel-plugin-annotate-pure-calls) to help with dead code removal (note that this is the only thing Babel is used for).
-  - Rollup's more forceful [treeshake options](https://rollupjs.org/guide/en/#treeshake) are enabled with `moduleSideEffects`, `propertyReadSideEffects`, `tryCatchDeoptimization`, and `unknownGlobalSideEffects` all set to `false` (note that tree-shaking is still enabled with `sideEffects: true`, just a milder version of it is used).
+  - Rollup's more forceful [treeshake options](https://rollupjs.org/guide/en/#treeshake) are enabled with `moduleSideEffects`, `propertyReadSideEffects`, `tryCatchDeoptimization`, and `unknownGlobalSideEffects` all set to `false` (note that tree shaking is still enabled with `sideEffects: true`, just a milder version of it is used).

 ---